ImageMagick/Usage-Markdown/canvas/index.md

 However there is one major problem with offset tiling.

 The problem is that due to the use of [Legacy Command Line Style](../basics/#legacy), the above will fail when using built-in "`pattern:`" tiles.
-For example here I tried the same thing as the above using a '`checkerboard`' tile pattern.
+For example, here I tried the same thing as the above using a '`checkerboard`' tile pattern.

 ~~~
 convert -tile-offset +20+20 -tile pattern:checkerboard \